zonneplan/KiBot/README.md

 - If you are a Windows/Mac OS X user:
   - If you managed to run it locally consider contributing a tutorial of how to do it.
   - If you run KiBot on CI/CD and want to run it locally: consider investing some time on tests.
+    Just comment in the [discussions](https://github.com/INTI-CMNB/KiBot/discussions/categories/other-platforms)
-    Just open an [issues](https://github.com/INTI-CMNB/KiBot/issues) and I'll help you to run tests to adapt the code.
+    and I'll help you to run tests to adapt the code.
     Now that KiCad 6 uses Python 3 most of KiBot functionality should work on Windows and Mac OS X.
     People is using WSL to run KiBot, but we don't have a tutorial about how to do it.
 - If you use a Linux that isn't derived from Debian: